FOSSBilling/FOSSBilling/README.md

     - bb-module
     - **...**

-We do not store the Composer packages we use in our GitHub repository, we use [Composer](https://getcomposer.org/) for that.
+We do not store the Composer packages in our GitHub repository, we use [Composer](https://getcomposer.org/) for that.
 Composer is a dependency manager for PHP, just like the NPM of Node.js, or PIP of Python.

 If you don't have Composer installed, or it's your first time with Composer, you probably may want to read Composer's [getting started guide](https://getcomposer.org/doc/00-intro.md).